onfido/onfido-ios-sdk/README.md

 Finally, as you are testing with the sandbox token, please be aware that the results are pre-determined.
 You can learn more about sandbox responses [here](https://documentation.onfido.com/#pre-determined-responses).

+**Note**: If you're using API v2, please check out [API v2 to v3 migration guide](https://developers.onfido.com/guide/v2-to-v3-migration-guide#checks-in-api-v3) to understand which changes need to be applied before starting to use API v3.

 ### 3. Setting up webhooks

 Refer to the [Webhooks](https://documentation.onfido.com/#webhooks) section in the API documentation for details.

 ## Going live

-Once you are happy with your integration and are ready to go live, please contact [client-support@onfido.com](mailto:client-support@onfido.com) to obtain live versions of the API token and the mobile SDK token.
+Once you are happy with your integration and are ready to go live, please contact [client-support@onfido.com](mailto:client-support@onfido.com) to obtain live versions of the API token and the mobile token.
 You will have to replace the sandbox tokens in your code with the live tokens.

 A few things to check before you go live: